The Definition of Dentofacial Orthopedics

 If a child's bite problems require intervention, an orthodontist can use various appliances to change the rate, direction, or amount of jaw growth.
 Some of the more common appliances that dental professionals may recommend are:

-• Palate expander: This fixed device slowly pushes the cartilage above the upper jaw apart to widen a maxilla that is too small to hold the teeth.
+• Palate expander.
+This fixed device slowly pushes the cartilage above the upper jaw apart to widen a maxilla that is too small to hold the teeth.

 • Lower jaw expander: Because the lower jaw’s bone can't be stretched, this expander gradually moves the teeth apart to make room.

-• Activators: These devices have been used since the 1930s to gradually move the upper or lower jaws forward while guiding erupting teeth.
+• Activators.
+These devices have been used since the 1930s to gradually move the upper or lower jaws forward while guiding erupting teeth.

-• Block: A fixed bite block uses the bite force to gradually and comfortably move teeth and correct malocclusion.
+• Block.
+A fixed bite block uses the bite force to gradually and comfortably move teeth and correct malocclusion.

-• Orthodontic headgear: For bite problems that orthodontists can’t correct from inside the mouth, an appliance that straps around the face to apply forces to the jaw and head may be recommended.
+• Orthodontic headgear.
+For bite problems that orthodontists can’t correct from inside the mouth, an appliance that straps around the face to apply forces to the jaw and head may be recommended.

 Before or after an orthodontist uses one of these appliances to correct jaw position, they may also fit a patient for ordinary braces to correct tooth positioning and align how the teeth fit together.

-Can Adults Benefit From Dentofacial Orthopedics?
+Can Adults Benefit from Dentofacial Orthopedics?

 Dental Evaluation

 The American Association of Orthodontists recommends that children first visit an orthodontist no later than age seven – which is also an ideal age for dentofacial orthopedic work.
-But if you think your child might be experiencing jaw malformations or issues before earlier, reach out to your medical or dental professional for an evaluation.
+But if you think your child might be experiencing jaw malformations or issues earlier, reach out to your medical or dental professional for an evaluation.
 Even if you believe their smile is perfect the way it is, early diagnosis and treatment can have a lasting improvement on appearance and function.

 Every child deserves to have a healthy smile.
 Sometimes, you may need to turn to early intervention to ensure that this happens.
 Luckily, your dental professional will be able to determine any jaw growth issues during your child’s regular dental checkups.
 And the sooner your child can get dentofacial orthopedic treatment, the more likely they are to have a healthy jaw—and smile—for life.